-- Meetings are public and notice must be posted in advance for public a "meeting" consists of a quorum of the body, which is 5 cannot meet in numbers less that a quorum to circumvent the Act cannot discuss City business in a setting where a quorum is present cannot discuss City business via email amongst a quorum - Can only discuss item on the agenda that was posted in advance

-The Act provides criminal sanctions for violations

-- Fine between \$100 and \$500 - Confinement in jail for 30-180 days

-Public officials must complete Open Meetings training within 90 days of taking office
+Meetings are public and notice must be posted in advance for public A "meeting" consists of a quorum of the body, which is 5 Cannot meet in numbers less than a quorum to circumvent the Act Cannot discuss City business in a setting where a quorum is present Cannot discuss City business via email amongst a quorum Can only discuss items on the agenda that was posted in advance The Act provides criminal sanctions for violations Fine between \$100 and \$500 Confinement in jail for 30-180 days Public officials must complete Open Meetings training within 90 days of taking office.
+Texas Public Information Act Requirements of the Act:

-TEXAS PUBLIC INFORMATION ACT

-Requirements of the Act:

-- Records held by the City, the Council, or individual members of Council are presumed to be public - Such records ae subject to state retention guidelines - Any person can make a public information request seeking access to public information - City handles responses to PIRs
+Records held by the City, the Council, or individual members of Council are presumed to be public

+Such records are subject to state retention guidelines

+Any person can make a public information request seeking access to public information City handles responses to PIRs

 Gather records for release

-Seek Attorney General opinion if an exception might apply
+Seek AG opinion if an exception might apply

 The Act provides criminal sanctions for destruction, alteration, or concealment of public records

-- Fine between \$25 and \$4,000 - Confinement in jail for 3-90 days
+Fine between \$25 and \$4,000

+Confinement in jail for 3-90 days

-Public officials must complete Public Information Act training within 90 days of taking office
+Public officials must complete Public Information Act training within 90 days of taking office.

-3. PUBLIC COMMENTS
+- 3. PUBLIC COMMENTS

-4. ADJOURNMENT
+- 4. ADJOURNMENT

-At 5:44 p.m., Mayor Hallisey said there being no further business this meeting is adjourned.

 PAT HALLISEY MAYOR

 DIANA M. STAPP CITY SECRETARY

 (SEAL)

-MINUTES APPROVED: March 26, 2019
+MINUTES APPROVED: